CESSProject/cess-portal/README.md

-# **c-portal**
+# **cess-portal**

-c-portal is the client of the cess project.
-By using some simple commands of c-portal, you can easily realize a series of operations such as purchasing space, querying space, uploading/downloading files, and querying file information on the Linux system.
+cess-portal is the client of the cess project.
+By using some simple commands of cess-portal, you can easily realize a series of operations such as purchasing space, querying space, uploading/downloading files, and querying file information on the Linux system.